markjivko/kronup-php/docs/Api/ServiceAccountsApi.md

 > List service acounts

-Get a list of service account models
+Get a list of all service account models, including those that were closed

 [Back to top](#top){: .btn .btn-purple }